 For the cake base

-- 250 g (2 cups + 1 tablespoon/ 8.8 oz) plain flour (all purpose flour)
+• 250 g (2 cups + 1 tablespoon/ 8.8 oz) plain flour (all purpose flour)

-- 75 g (¼ cup+ 2 tablespoons/ 2.6 oz) sugar
+• 75 g (¼ cup+ 2 tablespoons/ 2.6 oz) sugar

-- 1 medium egg
+• 1 medium egg Germany, large US

-- 125 g (about ½ cup/ 4.4 oz) butter soft
+• 125 g (about ½ cup/ 4.4 oz) butter soft

-- 1 teaspoon baking powder
+• 1 teaspoon baking powder

-- 2 teaspoons vanilla sugar ¼ teaspoon vanilla extract
+• 2 teaspoons vanilla sugar ¼ teaspoon vanilla extract

 For the filling

-- 500 g (1.1 lbs) blueberries
+• 500 g (1.1 lbs) blueberries

-- 100 ml (about â…“ + 1 tablespoon/ 3.4 fl oz) whipping cream room temperature
+• 100 ml (about ⅓ + 1 tablespoon/ 3.4 fl oz) whipping cream room temperature

-- 200 g (7 ½ oz) cream cheese room temperature
+• 200 g (7 ½ oz) cream cheese room temperature

-- 2 medium eggs room temperature
+• 2 medium eggs Germany, large US room temperature

-- 2 tablespoons cornstarch (cornflour)
+• 2 tablespoons cornstarch (corn flour)

-- 75 g (¼ cup+ 2 tablespoons / 2.6 oz) sugar
+• 75 g (¼ cup+ 2 tablespoons / 2.6 oz) sugar

-- 1 tablespoon vanilla sugar
+• 1 tablespoon vanilla sugar

 Instructions

-- Start off by lining the cake tin with a parchment paper at the bottom and grease the sides with butter.
-In a bowl combine an egg, sugar, butter, flour and baking powder.
-Using your hands mix all the ingredients together to form a firm dough.
-Crumble the dough in a 26 cm (10 inch) spring-form (or cake tin with removable base) lined with a parchment paper at the bottom and greased on the side.
+• Crumble the dough in a 26 cm (10 inch) spring-form (or cake tin with removable base) lined with a parchment paper at the bottom and greased on the side.
 Using your hands, press the cake base until the bottom of the cake tin is covered.
 Make the dough a bit high on the sides as well and set aside.
-Fill a bowl or jar with water, soak in the blueberries and drain with a colander.
-Then preheat the oven to 180 ° C (356 °F), with both top and bottom heat.

-- In the same bowl that you’ve used to make the cake base (without bothering to clean it), combine sugar, cornstarch, whipping cream, cream cheese, vanilla sugar/ extract and eggs.
+• In the same bowl that you’ve used to make the cake base (without bothering to clean it), combine sugar, cornstarch, whipping cream, cream cheese, vanilla sugar/ extract and eggs.
 Whisk to a smooth cream.
-Scatter the blueberries over the cake base and pour creamy filling evenly over the top.
-Bake for 1 hour.
-Remove from the oven, let cool for about an 1 hour and enjoy!

 Looks terrific, but I can’t afford to print it!
 A book!